WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

 			</td>
 			<td>
 				Endlessly cycle Rebirth.<br>
-				If a run ends with Rebirth, a random item from that run will be the new Rebirth item.<br>
+				If a run ends with Rebirth on, death or victory, a random item from that run will be the new Rebirth item.<br>
-				If one isn't specifically chosen on the Rebirth Shrine.<br>
+				(if it isn't the Rebirth ending)<br>
 				<br>
 				Can now be given Void and Lunar items.<br>
 			</td>